LuisGC/blog/content/blog/2019/08/tolkien-2019.md

 [**Alan Lee's Sketchbook**](https://sites.grenadine.co/sites/tolkiensociety/en/tolkien2019/schedule/592), by **Alan Lee** ([@AlanLee11225760](https://twitter.com/AlanLee11225760))

-Despite the main room was completely full, the organization switched off the lights for the audience and everyone was in absolute silence listening to the careful explanations by Alan Lee.
+Despite the main room was completely full, the organization switched off the lights for the audience and everyone was in absolute silence listening to the careful explanations by [Alan Lee](https://en.wikipedia.org/wiki/Alan_Lee_(illustrator)).
 It was almost magical and completely amazing.
 We could see dozens of sketches explained from the genius himself, from watercolor exercises to architectural blueprints.
 Lee's view on Middle-earth is engraved in the mind of many people (including mine) and we were very lucky that his vision was also omnipresent in Peter Jackson's films.

 There was also time for him to answer a lot of questions from the audience, some of them related to their relationship with other artists like John Howe.

 **Orchestra Concert**, by **The People's Orchestra** ([@ThePeoplesOrch](https://twitter.com/ThePeoplesOrch))

-After enjoying a couple of beers in a nearby pub we came back for the concert, we were very lucky and we were able to take seats in the front row just behind the Orchestra director.
+After enjoying a couple of beers in a nearby pub we came back for the concert, and we were very lucky as we were able to take seats in the front row just behind the Orchestra director.
 We were entertained not only with the soundtracks of all the LotR and The Hobbit movies, but also with several other compositions from our vast geek popular culture.
 Both the orchestra and its conductor demonstrated an impressive quality and charisma, one could see the effort to please the audience.

 The [People's Orchestra](https://thepeoplesorchestra.com/) is a charity apart from a standard symphony orchestra.
 They provide professional musical training and even work opportunities for unemployed people.
 Impressive.